Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 - have ever taken any other medicines for depression.
 Some rarely used antidepressants can interact with fluoxetine to cause very high blood pressure even when they have been stopped for a few weeks

-- are trying to become pregnant, are already pregnant or you are breastfeeding
+- are trying to become pregnant, are already pregnant or you are breastfeeding - fluoxetine is not usually recommended in pregnancy or while breastfeeding

 - have an eye problem called glaucoma because fluoxetine can increase the pressure in your eye